Florida Atlantic University: Residential life

 Residential housing at FAU is available on the Boca Raton and John D. MacArthur campuses.
-"All full-time freshmen are required to reside in university housing," however, "exemptions from this policy are made for students who: are 21 or older by the first day of class, reside with parent(s) or legal guardian(s) within a 50 mi radius of the Boca Raton campus, or are married."
+"All full-time freshmen are required to reside in university housing," but "exemptions from this policy are made for students who: are 21 or older by the first day of class, reside with parent(s) or legal guardian(s) within a 50 mi radius of the Boca Raton campus, or are married."
 As of 2021, over 4,000 students live on-campus in Boca Raton.
-The Wilkes Honors College on the MacArthur Campus requires all students live on-campus within its three residence halls, however, exceptions are made for students who are 26 years of age, married, or have dependent children.
+The Wilkes Honors College on the MacArthur Campus requires all students live on-campus within its three residence halls; however, exceptions are made for students who are 26 years of age, married, or have dependent children.